-The rate of suicide attempts using poison by girls under the age of 19 has increased significantly over the past seven years according to a study published by The Journal of Pediatrics.
-For girls between the ages of 10 and 12, suicide attempts using poison have skyrocketed by 338%.
+Attempted suicide rates among teenage girls under the age of 19, who are using poison, has increased significantly over the past seven years according to a study published by The Journal of Pediatrics.
+Even more startling, girls between the ages of 10 and 12, suicide attempts using poison have skyrocketed by 338%.

 Additionally, the study says the number of attempts that required a young girl to get medical attention, or resulted in death, have also increased.

 No surprise, researchers believe social media may be partly to blame.

 “It’s not the sole reason… but it does seem to be an attribute,” John Ackerman, one of the study’s authors, told The Guardian.

 “Cyberbullying continues to be on the rise,” adds Marriage and Family Therapist Ellen Mauldin, who specializes in childhood trauma and psychiatric neurobiology.
 Mauldin told Parentology that “kids can be psychologically tortured by throngs of people from behind a screen, and they feel a tremendous amount of pressure to keep up with the impossible Insta-standard.”